Jem Stein – The Bike Project

-Jem is a fellow of the Lloyds Bank Social Entrepreneurs Scale Up programme and was winner of the Social Entrepreneur of the Year Award 2015.
+Jem took part in our Lloyds Bank Social Entrepreneurs Scale Up programme and was winner of the Social Entrepreneur of the Year Award 2015.

 What was your biggest challenge in scaling your social enterprise?

 When I was starting out, a more established social entrepreneur said to me ‘the staff you start with are not the staff you scale with’.
 Finding the right staff to make the transition from a small, grass roots project to an established, professional social enterprise was definitely my biggest challenge.